eddex/tiny-yolov3-on-intel-neural-compute-stick-2/README.md

 Then follow the official installation guide:

-Note: Setting the environment variables might not work.
+Note: When using `fish` instead of `bash`, setting the environment variables might not work.
 This is not a problem.
 We'll use absolute paths where needed in the steps below.

 https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html#install-openvino